Table of Contents

 If you’re considering saving or investing for the first time, you might not think that the interest your money can earn is of much importance.
 However, it is.
 You have to consider inflation.

-If you tuck your £1,000 away into national saving bonds, it won’t earn any interest.
+If you tuck your £1,000 into national savings bonds, it won’t earn any interest.
 Okay, it’s offset by the fact that you might win a money prize.
 However, the odds of doing so are quite enormous – 1 in 1,192,516,529 to win £10,000, and 1 in 57,837,067,198 to win the £1 million prize.
 The odds on even the lowest prize (£25) are high – 1 in 34,500.

 Is £1,000 enough to start investing?

 If you’re lucky enough to be asking yourself how to invest 1,000 pounds per month, then a pension like a SIPPS has got to be a serious consideration.
-The initials SIPPS stand for Self Invested Personal Pension Schemes.
+The initials SIPPS stand for Self-Invested Personal Pension Schemes.

 A SIPP is one of the best ways to invest £1,000 per month